Modest doubt is called the beacon of the wise. – Shakespeare, Troilus and Cressida

 In the same way that I learned nothing from listening to the polished performance of Ken Robinson at yesterday’s Education Festival at Wellington College, I found myself surprised at just how challenging Carol Dweck’s slightly awkward delivery and clunky slides turned out to be.
 And to think I nearly didn’t bother staying.
 After reading Self Theories and Mindset I thought I knew as much about Dweck’s theories as anyone could ever reasonably want to know, but it turned out I was dead wrong.
 (A recurrent theme in my life!)

 She began her presentation with a rehash of the same old same old: you tell students about the growth mindset and hey presto! their test performance improves.
 This has always seemed a little magical; how on earth can simply telling students about the way in which persisting in challenging tasks makes us form and strengthen synaptic connections (and therefore make us cleverer) possibly have such a profound effect?
 Through long and bitter experience, I’ve found that when an idea seems too good to be true, it usually is.
 And I’m not alone.
-Scott Alexander, author of Slate Star Codex, (according to Andrew Sabisky, the best blog in the world, ever!) is also sceptical.
+Scott Alexander, author of Slate Star Codex, is also sceptical.
 On the universal love and acclaim of Dweck’s work he writes,

 It’s unnatural, is what it is.
 A popular psychological finding that doesn’t have gruff people dismissing it as a fad?
 That doesn’t have politicians condemning it as a feel-good justification for everything wrong with society?
 That doesn’t have a host of smarmy researchers saying that what, you still believe that, didn’t you know it failed to replicate and has since been entirely superseded by a new study out of Belarus?
 I’m not saying Carol Dweck has definitely made a pact with the Devil, I’m just saying I don’t have a good alternative explanation.